-6. EXTRAORDINARY MEETINGS OF THE COUNCIL, COMMITTEES AND SUB-COMMITTEES
+k.
+Election Process for a Chair

+- A retiring Chair must take the first business of the Annual PC meeting for the coming year even if, after an election, they are no longer a councillor. - No councillor may be elected as Chair for more than three consecutive years, unless there are no other candidates nominated and seconded. - III.
+The Chair calls for nominations for Chair from among the councillors - IV.
+Each candidate needs a nominator and seconder.
+If no seconder or the person nominated declines the person drops out at this point - V. No councillor may propose or second the nomination of themselves for Chair - VI.
+If more than 2 candidates are nominated and seconded a first vote is held, the person with the fewest votes is out of the running and councillors continue to vote until a clear winner emerges - VII.
+The successful candidate must win by a majority.
+In the event of a tied vote the Chair must exercise his/her second vote to decide the issue - VIII.
+The new Chair should then sign a Declaration of Office and continues the business on the Agenda - 6.
+EXTRAORDINARY MEETINGS OF THE COUNCIL, COMMITTEES AND SUB-COMMITTEES - a The Chair of the Council may convene an extraordinary meeting of the Council at any time. - b If the Chair of the Council does not call an extraordinary meeting of the

-- a The Chairman of the Council may convene an extraordinary meeting of the Council at any time. - b If the Chairman of the Council does not call an extraordinary meeting of the Council within seven days of having been requested in writing to do so by two councillors, any two councillors may convene an extraordinary meeting of the Council.
-The public notice giving the time, place and agenda for such a meeting shall be signed by the two councillors. - c The chairman of a committee [or a sub-committee] may convene an extraordinary meeting of the committee [or the sub-committee] at any time. - d If the chairman of a committee [or a sub-committee] does not call an extraordinary meeting within () days of having been requested to do so by () members of the committee [or the sub-committee], any () members of the committee [or the sub-committee] may convene an extraordinary meeting of the committee [or a sub-committee].
+Council within seven days of having been requested in writing to do so by two councillors, any two councillors may convene an extraordinary meeting of the Council.
+The public notice giving the time, place and agenda for such a meeting shall be signed by the two councillors.

+- c The Chair of a committee may convene an extraordinary meeting of the committee at any time. - d If the Chair of a committee does not call an extraordinary meeting within 5 working days of having been requested to do so by 2 members of the committee, any 2 members of the committee may convene an extraordinary meeting of the committee.